-I finally had my own Masters experience a few years back and while I’m not generally a big golf fan, loved attending this iconic event.
-I stood about six feet from the (pre-sleazy) Tiger Woods and enjoyed hiking the impossibly green, perfectly manicured course from hole to hole, checking out the vast variety of clothing, which for men ranged from khaki shorts and polo shirts to … khaki pants and polo shirts.
+I finally had my own experience at The Masters a few years back and while I’m not generally a big golf fan, loved attending this iconic event.
+I stood about six feet from the (pre-everything-hitting-the-fan) Tiger Woods and enjoyed hiking the impossibly green, perfectly manicured course from hole to hole, checking out the vast variety of clothing, which for men ranged from khaki shorts and polo shirts to … khaki pants and polo shirts.

-One of the best parts of attending, of course, is enjoying the dirt cheap food and beer.
+The Mercedes-Benz Stadium is known for its cheap concession prices – its prices just dropped again and now a hot dog is just $1.50 and chips and salsa are $2.50.
+But The Masters had long reigned supreme as having dirt cheap food and beer.
 I don’t think the menu has ever changed much and includes barbecue and egg salad, ham and turkey sandwiches.
 Prices range from $1.50 to $3.00.
 Beer ranges from $4 for domestic to $5 for imported.
 That’s right — you can get a sandwich and beer for less than $6.

 One year my husband was lucky enough to be invited to the Masters.
 He took a small cooler in the car and carted home three pimento cheese sandwiches for me – a 2-hour drive from Augusta to Atlanta.
 Yes, the bread may have been a bit soggy on arrival, but that pimento cheese held up pretty well.